A Conceptual Model and Methodology for Sustainability-aware, IoT-enhanced Business Processes: Methodology

 The second step of the methodology focuses on measuring the provided BP in accordance with the sustainability values identified in Step 1.
 This step involves isolating relevant \emph{BP fragments}, defining \emph{indicators}, and implementing mechanisms for data acquisition.
 Figure~\ref{fig:Step2Metodologia} outlines the sequence of tasks.

-\begin{enumerate} \item Task: Identify Process Fragments Relevant to Selected Values. \begin{itemize} \item Description: This task entails identifying segments within the BPMN model (i.e., \emph{BP fragments}) that are likely to influence the sustainability values identified in step 1, either positively or negatively. \item Main Actor: Sustainability-expert. \item Input Artifacts: The BP model, the selected dimensions, and values. \item Output Artifacts: A set of \textit{BP fragments} relevant to sustainability values. \item Running example: Two fragments are identified by the hotel's sustainability expert (cf.~Fig.~\ref{fig:task2.1-fragments}): one containing the ``Verify reservation'', ``Request documents'', and ``Select available room'' tasks for the \emph{guest satisfaction} value (Fragment 1); and a second one containing the ``Hand over physical key'' and ``Switch on/off appliances and HVAC'' tasks for the \emph{resource efficiency} value (Fragment 2). \end{itemize}
+\begin{enumerate} \item Task: Identify Process Fragments Relevant to Selected Values. \begin{itemize} \item Description: This task entails identifying segments within the BPMN model (i.e., \emph{BP fragments}) that are likely to influence the sustainability values identified in step 1, either positively or negatively.
+It is important to note that multiple fragments may contribute simultaneously to the same value.
+Therefore, their associated indicators must be jointly considered by the sustainability expert, taking into account possible dependencies to avoid double counting when evaluating the overall value.

+\item Main Actor: Sustainability-expert. \item Input Artifacts: The BP model, the selected dimensions, and values. \item Output Artifacts: A set of \textit{BP fragments} relevant to sustainability values. \item Running example: Two fragments are identified by the hotel's sustainability expert (cf.~Fig.~\ref{fig:task2.1-fragments}): one containing the ``Verify reservation'', ``Request documents'', and ``Select available room'' tasks for the \emph{guest satisfaction} value (Fragment 1); and a second one containing the ``Hand over physical key'' and ``Switch on/off appliances and HVAC'' tasks for the \emph{resource efficiency} value (Fragment 2). \end{itemize}